 Saving Vs. Spending

 No one likes debt, but many of us have debts.
-From car payments to student loans, many of us have different levels of debt.
+From car payments, student loans or personal loans, many of us have different levels of debt.
 Sometimes, our payments are a minor inconvenience.
 Other times, they are crippling.
 Be honest about your debts, what is your financial situation?
 Don’t be embarrassed, as your partner may have debts too.
 It's possible for the two of you to figure out a way to help pay them off and make the debts as easy to manage as possible.

 Everyone likes a good vacation, but different people have different visions.
 Some are content with going on a cheap trip to the beach, while others may want to see the world.
 Travel expenses and plans are a good thing to discuss.
 Be realistic about your financial situation to avoid financial stress.
 Again, the two of you may be able to come to an agreement and figure out a vacation that satisfies both your needs.

 Speaking of houses, figure out if the two of you want to buy a house sometime.
 One person may be a traveler who likes the easiness of rent, while another person may want to buy a house at some point.
 There may be an agreement that can be reached here, where the two of you make plans to get home sometime in the future.

 When the two of you are living together, how will you pay the bills?
 There is a different answer for different people epending on your financial situation.
 Not every living situation is 50/50.
 Sometimes, the person making more may want to pay more or pay more if they are using the residence more often.
 Discuss how the two of you should split the bill.

 Bank Account Joining

 Joining bank accounts can be a good thing, but not everyone wants to do it.
 Some don't like having all their eggs in one basket, and may not be comfortable with one account.
 You shouldn't feel forced to put all your money in one bank account if it doesn't make you feel comfortable.
 You could still keep an emergency fund for yourself.
 Regardless, you should talk with your partner and come up with an agreement.

 Discussing whether or not you want children with your partner is important for many reasons.
 Some want to have children at some point, while others believe children aren't for them.
 Not only that, but a child isn't cheap, and is a financial issue that should be discussed in order to avoid any excessive financial stress.